pkking/quick-mirror-openeuler/README.rst

 =====================================

 A full rsync of fedora-buffet0 can take hours just to receive the file list, due to the fact that there are over 12.4 million files.
-And this has to happen for every client, which is murderous on the download servers and worse on the backend NFS server.
+This has to happen for every client, every time they want to update, which is murderous on the download servers and worse on the backend NFS server.
+It also slows the propagation of important updates because mirrors simply can't poll often.

 By generating a simple database of file and directory timestamps, it becomes easy for the client to determine which files have changed since the last mirror